Édouard Glissant: One World in Relation

 Presented by Knot Project Space and in relation to Kosisochukwu Nnebe’s exhibition at AxeNeo7

-This screening is positioned in relation to Kosisochukwu Nnebe’s current exhibition at AxeNeo7 titled ‘I want you to know that I am hiding something from you / since what I might be is uncontainable’ which references and builds from Glissant’s thinking, specifically by thinking through his notion of opacity.
-An artist talk by Nnebe will take place on Saturday, February 2nd at AxeNeo7 at 2pm.
+The screening was positioned in relation to Kosisochukwu Nnebe’s past exhibition at AxeNeo7 titled ‘I want you to know that I am hiding something from you / since what I might be is uncontainable’ which references and builds from Glissant’s thinking, specifically by thinking through his notion of opacity.
+An artist talk by Nnebe took place on Saturday, February 2nd at AxeNeo7.

 More about the film:

 In 2009, filmmaker Manthia Diawara, along with his camera, documented his conversations with Martinican philosopher, writer, and poet Édouard Glissant aboard the Queen Mary II on their transatlantic journey from Southampton, England to New York City.
 This intellectual voyage encapsulates Glissant’s life’s work and studies on his theory of Relation and the concept of Tout-monde, amongst several other of his philosophical suppositions.
 Glissant is widely considered to be one of the most influential Caribbean thinkers and cultural commentators.
 Typically known for his written works, One World in Relation offers a more first-hand and accessible view into Glissant’s thoughts and beliefs on his own theories, as well as the topics of creolization, Rhizome, nation borders, and opacity.
 Produced only two years before his death, this documentary perhaps serves as a final summation of Glissant’s lauded work in the field of philosophy, and will prove to be especially useful for any student of philosophy, Caribbean or European studies.

 About the filmmaker: